Graduate studies scholarships and postdoctoral fellowship program un occupationnal health and safety

 - the applications of candidates with a Ph.D. whose subject of study was relevant to occupational health and safety;

-- postdoctoral fellowship projects that are related to the orientations set out in the IRSST’s Three-Year Plan;
+- postdoctoral fellowship projects that are related to the orientations set out in the IRSST’s Five-Year Plan;

 - when applicable, projects that include knowledge transfer activities.